userx007/uShell/README.md

 ### 3. **History Management**
 - Maintains a circular buffer of past commands.
 - Supports:
-  - Navigating history with arrow keys.
+  - Navigating history with arrow keys (up and down).
   - Executing previous commands by index.
   - Listing and resetting history.
 - Optional file-based history persistence (`.hist_<name>`).
+- Each instance, such as when plugins are loaded, generates its own dedicated file.

 ### 4. **Autocomplete**
 - Suggests and completes commands based on partial input.
-- Supports cycling through suggestions using arrow keys.
+- Supports cycling through suggestions using arrow keys (left and right).
 - Can be toggled on/off via shortcuts.

 ### 5. **Edit Mode**